 What is Texas Medicaid?
 It is a state- and federally-run program that provides health care services to eligible residents.
 In order to qualify for TX Medicaid, there are several requirements applicants must meet.
 What is Medicaid’s purpose?
 It is a medical assistance imitative that enables low-income families in Texas to get quality health care at an affordable price.
 In some cases, Medicaid in Texas may be of no cost to a beneficiary.

 Texas Medicaid, together with the Children’s Health Insurance Program (CHIP), is offered by the Department or Health and Human Services.
-The program is provided after successful application by qualified individuals.
+The program is provided after a successful application by qualified individuals.
 The Texas Medicaid eligibility requirements are set by the state and relate to both household size and income levels.
 TX Medicaid also provides coverage to other special categories of applicants.
 Read through our eligibility section for information about Medicaid qualifications.

 Once you have determined your Medicaid eligibility, the next step is to file a Medicaid application.
 You can apply for TX Medicaid in a number of ways, all of which are discussed in detail through our Texas Medicaid application section.